endymion/BeachAnalytics/site/_posts/2020-05-07-south-florida-covid19-outlook.html.md

   </div>
   <div class="headline">
     <div class="meta">
-    The odds of any given person in Miami Beach having been infected are currently estimated to be around one in 18.
-It's even higher in Miami: about one in eight.
+    The odds of any given person in Miami Beach having been infected are currently estimated to be around one in 17.
+It's even higher in Miami: about one in 7.
     </div>
   </div>
 </div>